Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/README.md

 4. To troubleshoot the error or failure of export-import.
 	- Please check the export table storage created during deployment process linked to Azure function app.
 		- It contain the details for each export-import error status.
+		- If the export failed due to : "The FHIR Server ran out of memory while processing an export job.
+Please use the _maxCount parameter when requesting an export job to reduce the number of resources exported at one time.
+The count used in this job was 10000"<br>
+			Resolution:
+			- Reduce the _maxCount per export job by following the steps outlined in the Export section of the migration tool documentation.
+			- Refer to the "How to configure MaxCount and MaxCountValue for export" section for detailed instructions on adjusting these parameters.<br>
+	By reducing the _maxCount, you can prevent memory-related issues during the export process.
 	- Please check the details of export-import failure on dashboard as well
 		- Export failure details can be found in Failed Export details
 		- Import failure details can be found in Failed Import details